 Live Poker Legislation in South Korea

 In South Korea, gambling is a crime under Chapter 23 of the Criminal Act.
 Article 246 stipulates that a person gambling for the purpose of gaining property shall be punished with a fine of not more than five million Won.
-This same section also stipulates that habitual gamblers be punished by a prison sentence up to 3-years or a fine up to 20 million Won.
+This same section also stipulates that habitual gamblers can be punished by a prison sentence of up to 3 years or a fine of up to 20 million Won.

 It is illegal for South Koreans to gamble outside of the few permitted options available to them.
 That is why most South Koreans gamble while on vacation in other countries, particularly in Macau and Singapore, which are both fairly close by.
 However, this is considered a crime, even though it takes place in a foreign country.
 Prosecution for overseas gambling by Koreans sometimes occurs, however, these prosecutions are usually, part of a more substantial allegation against the individual.

 Live Poker Venues in South Korea